Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 requires at least some time ).
 Additionally the <b>object oriented</b> development style might be new to most of the potential users.<br>

-\subsection IndexWorkshop Tutorial Workshops for Development with IsoAgLib The <a href="mailto:a.spangler@osb-ag:de">maintainers</a> can offer workshops in co-operation with
+\subsection IndexWorkshop Tutorial Workshops for Development with IsoAgLib Please visit our <a href="http://www.isoaglib.com/contact.html">commercial project contact page</a> to request and plan workshops where all members can learn:
-<a href="http://www.tec.wzw.tum.de/pflanztech/englisch/index.html">Department of Bio Resources and Land Use Technology - Crop Production Engineering</a>
-where all members can learn:
 	- <b>XML</b> design and definition of <b>ISO 11783 Virtual Terminal</b> mask pools
 	- possibilities to create flexible mask definitions which can be automatically adapted by the ISO<i><sub>AgLib</sub></i> to the properties of the connected terminal:
 		- multi-language string handling